 In creating FootballCoin we aimed to ask ourselves what the EPL fantasy football community wants.
 To us, it was clear that they desired a type of game that would keep them engaged for the entirety of the season.
 Also, since FootballCoin is a game of skill, we wanted to make sure to reward the very best managers.
-This is why the users that stay up to date with the latest development in international football, have a higher likelihood of winning the XFC prizes.
+This is why the users that stay up to date with the latest development in international football, have a higher likelihood of winning weekly fantasy Premier League contests and the XFC prizes.

 These are some of the reasons why we invite all fantasy football enthusiasts to try the FootballCoin game.
 Registering for the game is free.
 So are the majority of the contests and the player cards.
 Each contest offers the managers from the upper part of the rankings the chance to earn XFC cryptocurrency.

 The XFC cryptocurrency is the digital asset created to function as the in-game currency.
 XFC has all the properties of the most popular cryptocurrency, Bitcoin.
 How does a player get to own the coin?
 XFC can be won in any of the contests in FootballCoin.
 The contests contain matches from football’s top leagues, including the mighty Premier League.